Rich Brian: Musical style

 Brian's musical style has been called "ironic" by UrbanDaddy though it "eventually transcends itself to become a legitimate piece of art."
 Brian's vocals have been described as baritone, and his delivery as "gruff yet agile" and "unique".
 His song writing ability has been called "skilled" by HotNewHipHop.
 Brian, originally making comedic music, has since attempted to distance himself and make more serious music with singles such as "Seventeen" and "Glow Like Dat".

-With the release of "Yellow" on 26 June 2019, Brian's musical style expanded.
+With the release of "Yellow" on June 26, 2019, Brian's musical style expanded.
 In an interview with Complex Magazine, he states that his album "The Sailor" is an "important step forward for his art" and he is beginning to "write about things that are deeply personal to him."

-After the release of his album 1999, in 2020, his musical style developed even more.
+After the release of his extended play 1999, in 2020, his musical style developed even more.
 He started to incorporate 80s funk that was very popular in 2020 according to East Side Vibes Overall, his style is "easy-going instrumental and Pop-Rap that was popular in the early to mid-2010s."
 His songs also have a lot of lyrical attitude to them such as "Don't Care" and "DOA".
 Adding to the lyrical attitude aspect, he is honest in his music and talks about his life experience with a simple and repetitive riff which is also "catchy and groovy."

 Brian has cited Young Thug, Tyler, the Creator, Yung Lean, Childish Gambino and Project Pop as inspirations.